jetrotullroa/cityweather-react-redux/README.md

   > go to localhost:8080

-	> Then search for your favorite cities
+	> Then search for your favorite cities (within USA only)
 ```